-Call your healthcare provider if you have symptoms, such as fever, cough, shortness of breath, chills, headache, muscle aches, sore throat or loss of sense of smell or taste.
-Also call your healthcare provider if stress gets in the way of your daily activities for several days in a row.
+- Call your health care provider if you have any of the following symptoms: fever, cough, shortness of breath, chills, headache, muscle aches, sore throat or loss of sense of smell or taste, congestion or runny nose, diarrhea, nausea or vomiting.

 I am pregnant and I do not feel safe continuing to work.
 What can I do?

 Talk about your concerns with your employer as well as options to work from home.
 If working from home is not an option, consider the following: